 Same as Playa Esmeralda, Salto de la Jalda can often be found without any other tourists, it is totally off-the-beaten-track.
-To reach the waterfall, it requires a 3-hour hour hike (one-way) besides a 2-hour drive to the trailhead.
+To reach the highest of Punta Canas’ waterfalls, it requires a 3-hour hour hike (one-way) besides a 2-hour drive to the trailhead.
 Even this sounds a lot, it is still a wonderful day trip from Punta Cana if you are an adventurous traveler with some hiking experience.
 The reward of this long-trip will be a refreshing dip into the natural swimming pool, an impressive view on the highest waterfall of the Dominican Republic (and the Caribbean) as well as an unparalleled untouched scenery.
 This Punta Cana day excursion is definitely not for the faint-hearted.

 Distance from Bavaro/Punta Cana: 65 miles and 2 hours driving

 How to get to Salto de la Jalda: